Top Gear challenges: Campervan challenge

 Bemoaning the fact that campervans are either huge American style motor homes unsuitable for European roads or tiny and cramped European models, the presenters were challenged to construct inexpensive campervans that would be comfortable to sleep in yet manageable on narrow, twisting European roads.
 They had to have a sleeping area, a toilet and a cooking area.
 Clarkson constructed a three-storey Bauhaus inspired campervan on a 1988 Citroën CX chassis.
 May attached a roofbox with a sleeping bag on top of a 1987 Lotus Excel and Hammond constructed a collapsible cottage on the back of a 1984 Land Rover 110.
 Clarkson found his Citroën difficult to drive and nearly toppled over several times.
 May's Lotus was cramped and Hammond's design was cumbersome and impractical.
 Challenges included driving to a camp ground in Polzeath, Cornwall, changing into a wet suit inside the campervan, sleeping, 'going to the bog' in their campervans, and cooking a meal.
 During the meal challenge, Richard set fire to his cottage.
 Later, the three took a trip to a beauty spot in Hartland in North Devon where Hammond and May 'accidentally' rolled Jeremy's Citroën over a cliff.
 Back in the studio, Clarkson protested but all three presenters reluctantly came to the conclusion that although James had the fewest problems with his campervan (the only one being space), all of their designs were rubbish.
-No winner declared.
+No winner was declared.